missinglink/huntsman/README.md

-# A super simple web spider
+# Super configurable async web spider

 Huntsman takes one or more 'seed' urls with the `spider.queue.add()` method.